Activeyixiao/topic-specific-vector/README.md

 For example, our representation for word "banana" have several topics-specific vectors corresponding to the topics of food, biology, industury.
 This make our static word vector become context sensitive in some sense.

 This repository will guide you step by step to obtain word-topic-vectors.
-Also, you could skip these steps and directly download all the word-vector as tested in our paper.
+Also, you could skip these steps and directly download all the word-vector experimented in our paper.

 ## Building word-topic-vectors from scratch